UT-SE-Research/iDFlakies/README.md

 # Quickstart

-## Incorporating iDFlakies into Maven project
+## Running iDFlakies tool on a Maven project

-After building the plugin, you can add the plugin to a Maven project by modifying the pom.xml.
+After building and installing the plugin, one can add the plugin to a Maven project by modifying its pom.xml with the following.

 ```xml
 <build>